Home / Europe / Austria / Linz Süd power station

 Linz Süd power station

-Linz Süd power station is a 170 MW other power station in Upper Austria, Austria.
+Linz Süd power station is a 172 MW gas power station in Upper Austria, Austria.
 It is operated by Linz Strom Gas Wärme GmbH.
-Based on its capacity (estimated), it can supply roughly 127,720 homes (estimated).
-It ranks #26 of 118 Austria power plants by installed capacity.
-Its measured emissions of 175,740 t CO₂/yr (Climate TRACE) are equivalent to about 40,965 cars driven for a year.
-In context, the national grid averages 117 gCO₂/kWh (83.6% low-carbon) (2025).
+Based on its capacity (estimated), it can supply roughly 194k homes (estimated).
+It ranks #34 of 131 Austria power plants by installed capacity.
+Commissioned in 2000, it is around 26 years old — long-established.
+Its modelled annual emissions are 175,740 t CO₂/yr (Climate TRACE), equivalent to about 41k cars driven for a year.
+In context, gas supplies about 11.9% of Austria's electricity; the national grid averages 117 gCO₂/kWh (83.6% low-carbon) (2025).

 175,740t CO₂ / yr (Climate TRACE)